- If Windows blocks your VPN, your privacy could be jeopardized in no time.

 Alternatively, you can change your Internet connection and try to use the VPN afterward.
 If you are using a dial-up modem Internet connection, then you may need to consider changing your Internet connection mode to LAN, broadband, Wi-Fi connection, or any other Internet connection modes available to you.

 However, if you still get the error after trying out this fix, you may proceed to the next solution.

-Solution 2: Manually configure VPN connection
+3. Manually configure VPN connection

 - Right-click Start > Settings> Click Network and Internet > Click VPN

-- Now, Click Add a VPN connection, and then Click the dropdown menu.
+- Now, Click Add a VPN connection and then click the dropdown menu

-- Check Windows (built-in), and then click the “Connection name” field.
+- Check Windows (built-in), and then click the Connection name field

 - (You can use the name of your VPN provider and the server location.)

 - Click the Server name or address field and enter the server’s address.
 (You will be provided with your server name and address by your VPN provider.)